Museum and Event Destinations

-The Heidrick Ag History Center is a Museum dedicated to enhancing peoples understanding and appreciation of California’s rich cultural heritage through the presentation of the agricultural collection.
+The Heidrick Ag History Center is a Museum dedicated to enhancing people’s understanding and appreciation of California’s rich cultural heritage through the presentation of the collection.
 The Museum’s core collection was established by Fred Heidrick Senior and consists of the rarest examples of tractors, harvesters, trucks, autos, horse drawn implements and other artifacts that elaborate on the California story.
-The Museum continues to grow through the generosity of California growers and enthusiasts.
+The Museum continues to grow through the generosity of California growers and collectors.
 As a result we are hosting more events that bring the collection to public view.

 Follow us on our Blog

 Follow us on Facebook

 Follow us on Pinterest